World leaders bolster troubled Libya ahead of key election

 Harris said Monday she will take part in the conference “to demonstrate our strong support for the people of Libya as they plan for elections.”

-Also expected to attend are Libyan leaders Mohamed el-Manfi, head of the presidential council, Prime Minister Abdul Hamid Dbeibah and Foreign Minister Najla Mangoush.
+Also attending were Libyan interim leaders Mohammad Younes Menfi, head of the presidential council, Prime Minister Abdul Hamid Dbeibah and Foreign Minister Najla Mangoush.

 The conference comes less than six weeks before Libyans are scheduled to cast their ballots in the first round of the presidential elections on Dec.
 24. Parliamentary elections are to take place nearly two months later, along with a second round of the presidential vote.